 - 1. Faculty members must request the use of a CTAE lab within 24 hours of the time the lab will be used by contacting the CTAE teacher. - 2.
-There will be no eating, drinking, or chewing gum in the labs. - 3.
 Instructors should check the computers for damage and the student will be given a disciplinary referral for any damage to the computer.
-This includes changing any settings on the computer. - 4.
-Students are not to play games or watch videos while in the lab. - 5.
+This includes changing any settings on the computer. - 3.
+Students are not to play games or watch videos while in the lab. - 4.
 Instructor must watch students as they are working in a CTAE lab and have a specific lesson plan.
-The teacher should not be conducting other business such as working on another computer while students are using CTAE equipment. - 6.
+The teacher should not be conducting other business such as working on another computer while students are using CTAE equipment. - 5.
 The instructor must stay in the room with the students at all times.
-The CTAE teacher will not act as the lab manager. - 7.
-The CTAE teacher may ask the instructor and students to exit the lab if rules are not followed. - 8.
+The CTAE teacher will not act as the lab manager. - 6.
+The CTAE teacher may ask the instructor and students to exit the lab if rules are not followed. - 7.
 When students leave the lab, the following should be checked: - a.
-Damage to equipment.

-- b.
-Students have logged off all computers.

-- c.
-Chairs are in place and pushed in.
+Damage to equipment. - b.
+Students have logged off all computers. - c.
+Chairs are in place and pushed in. - d.

-- d.
 No trash left on the floor or around work stations.